-The tuna can be more difficult to access swimming along or over the continental shelf, which is a long distance offshore.
-Thankfully they’re often much closer where boats don’t need to look in depths greater than 100 metres and quite often a lot less.
+The tuna can be more difficult to access when they are swimming along or even over the continental shelf, which can be a long distance offshore.
+Thankfully they’re often much closer where boats don’t need to look in depths greater than 100 metres.

 Tuna schools can turn up inshore in the warmer months, providing a great surprise for fishers who might not have access to open ocean boats ordinarily required.

 Blue-eye trevalla, also known as blue-eye cod, is considered by many people to be one of the finest table fish caught in southern waters due to its firm, moist and delicately flavoured white flesh.

 Blue-eye are associated with rocky ground on continental slopes between 200‑900m deep.
 They are voracious predators, eating a range of deep-sea fish and squid.
 Fishers who are experienced at this style of fishing usually closely guard their productive locations, however an understanding of the preferred ground provides a good starting point to finding them.